Defending Against Alignment-Breaking Attacks via Robustly Aligned LLM: RELATED WORKS

 To defend against adversarial attacks, a body of empirical defense methods has been proposed.
 In particular, adversarial-training-based methods \citep{miyato2016adversarial, zhu2019freelb} incorporate adversarial perturbations to word embeddings and robustly train the model by minimizing the adversarial loss. \citet{zhou2021defense, dong2021towards} utilize adversarial data augmentation by replacing the original word with its synonyms to make the model robust to similar adversarial perturbations.
-These methods gain empirical success against adversarial attacks.
 To provide provable robustness against adversarial word substitutions, \citet{jia2019certified} use certifiably robust training by training the model to optimize Interval Bound Propagation (IBP) upper bound. \citet{shi2020robustness} adopt linear-relaxation-based perturbation analysis \citep{xu2020automatic} to develop a robustness verification method for transformers. \citet{zeng2023certified} propose a certifiably robust defense method based on randomized smoothing techniques \citep{cohen2019certified}.